DIY: Easy and Creative Galaxy Easter Eggs

 To make your Galaxy shine take a small drop of any cooking oil and carefully rub the egg.
 Don’t make it oily, just shiny.

-Tip #1: It is better to let the egg dry standing.
+Tip #1: It is better to let the egg dry verticaly.
 You can use a cap of any plastic bottle or make a stand with aluminum foil.
-Fold a piece of the foil several times, then make it round and seal folding the edges.
+Fold a piece of the foil several times, then shape it into a ring and secure the edges.

 Tip #2: Use caps of plastic bottles instead of disposable cups to mix the colors and vinegar.

-Tip #3: Using white or brown eggs will cause the result.
-White one will give you brighter colors while brown will make colors deeper and darker.
+Tip #3: Using white or brown eggs will affect the end result.
+The white one will give you brighter colors while brown will make colors appear deeper and darker.

 Get more Easter inspiration with Viva La Food recipes.
 Enjoy our amazing Spring Asparagus Puff Pastry Tart!